25prabhu10/notes/docs/Concepts/Web/HTTP_Cookie.md

   Set-Cookie: sessionToken=abc123; Expires=Thu, 01 Jan 2022 10:03:17 GMT
   ```

-- The browser from now will include a `Cookie` header field in subsequent requests which contains the two cookies that the server instructed the browser to set:
+- The browser from now will include a `Cookie` header field in subsequent requests which contains the cookies that the server instructed the browser to set:

   ```http
   GET / HTTP/1.1